Financial Management Scope (2026): Career, Salary & Roles

 Wealth maximisation

-The objectives of financial management also include increasing an organisation’s total value, as measured by its market capitalization or asset value.
+The objectives of financial management also include increasing an organisation’s total value, as measured by its market capitalisation or asset value.
 In contrast to profit maximisation, which focuses on short-term profits, wealth maximisation considers the long-term impact of financial decisions on an organisation’s value.

 Liquidity management